kpath/Vagrant-CRS/README.md

 - vagrant-vbguest plugin - [MIT license](https://github.com/dotless-de/vagrant-vbguest/blob/master/LICENSE)
 - Oracle SQL Developer - [license](http://www.oracle.com/technetwork/licenses/sqldev-license-152021.html)

+### Technical Requirements

+This product stack is pretty heavy.
+It's a DB, three endeca services and two ATG servers.
+You're going to need:

+- 16 gigs RAM

 ### About

 This document describes a quick and easy way to install and play with ATG CRS.
 By following this guide, you'll be able to focus on learning about ATG CRS, without debugging common gotchas.
-You need to run these vms on a pretty robust machine - the ATG vm requires 6 gigs of ram to run, and the DB needs 2 gigs.

 ### Conventions